Welcome to Kidney, Urology, & Non-Malignant Hematology Premier Research Interdisciplinary Mentored Education

-KUH PRIME is an interdisciplinary initiative to bring together Kidney, Urology, and non-malignant Hematology researchers and scholars from across the University of Alabama at Birmingham (UAB), Tulane University (TU), and Augusta University (AU).
-KUH PRIME works to develop a fully integrated, interdisciplinary network of pre- and post-doctoral trainees in KUH research along with bringing together trainees at all levels and consolidating training activities between the UAB, TU, and AU training ecosystem.
+KUH PRIME is an interdisciplinary initiative that unites researchers and scholars from the University of Alabama at Birmingham (UAB), Tulane University (TU), and Augusta University (AU) in kidney, urology, and non-malignant hematology.
+KUH PRIME aims to build a fully integrated, interdisciplinary network of pre- and post-doctoral trainees in KUH research while also bringing together trainees at all levels and consolidating training activities across the UAB, TU, and AU training ecosystems.
+An integrated, interdisciplinary network of pre- and post-doctoral trainees in KUH research, along with bringing together trainees at all levels, and consolidating training.

 News